 Linda Northeast is a suburban neighborhood (based on population density) located in Marysville, California.

-Linda Northeast real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
+Linda Northeast real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Linda Northeast neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 2000 and the present.

 In Linda Northeast, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Linda Northeast is very tight compared to the demand for property here.